 You are here

-The Basilica of Saint Mary proudly releases BASILICA Magazine Fall 2016 issue, The Spiritual Works of Mercy: Practicing mercy in our lives.
+The Basilica of Saint Mary proudly releases BASILICA Magazine, Fall 2017: The Basilica Community, Our history and our future.

 Thank you to the volunteer Magazine team for their dedication creating this issue.